mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

-##### Change Input Unit System
+##### Customizing Input Units for Keywords
 Typically, all keywords associated with electrical quantities are expected to be provided in per-units (pu) and radians (rad) by default, with the exception of base voltages, which should be specified in volts (V).
 However, users can choose to use different units than the default per-units and radians or modify the prefix of the base voltage unit by using macros such as the following:
 ```@example addBusUnit
 using JuliaGrid # hide

-@power(MW, MVAr, MVA)
+@power(MW, MVAr, pu)
 @voltage(pu, deg, kV)
 nothing # hide
 ```
+This practical example showcases the customization approach.
+For keywords tied to active powers, the unit is set as megawatts (MW), while reactive powers employ megavolt-amperes reactive (MVAr).
+Apparent power, on the other hand, employs per-units (pu).
+As for keywords concerning voltage magnitude, per-units (pu) remain the choice, but voltage angle mandates degrees (deg).
+Lastly, the input unit for base voltage is elected to be kilovolts (kV).
+This unit configuration will be applied throughout subsequent function calls after the unit definitions are established.

-We can create identical two buses as before using new system of units as follows:
+Now we can create identical two buses as before using new system of units as follows:
 ```@example addBusUnit
 system = powerSystem()